/Privacy

 We use the following service providers to operate AI Canvas.
 Each is bound by a Data Processing Agreement (DPA) and processes data only on our instructions.
 Where data leaves the EU, transfers are protected by the EU Standard Contractual Clauses.

-- Vercel Inc. (USA): hosting, request logs, cookieless Web Analytics.
+• Vercel Inc. (USA): hosting, request logs, cookieless Web Analytics, performance measurement (Speed Insights).
 Edge serving from Frankfurt where possible.

-- Google Ireland Ltd. (EU) / Google LLC (USA): only if you choose “Sign in with Google.”
-Google authenticates you and returns your email and profile identifier to us.
+• Google Ireland Ltd. (EU) / Google LLC (USA): only if you choose “Sign in with Google.”
+Google authenticates you and returns your email, name, and profile identifier to us.
 Google's own privacy policy applies to their processing.

 6. Retention

-- Aggregate analytics are not tied to your identity and are kept indefinitely as aggregates.
+• Anonymous analytics events are not tied to your identity and are kept indefinitely.

 7. Your rights